jes1per/microprocessor_lab/README.md

 - **Question Solutions:** Detailed answers to all the questions posed during the microprocessor lab sessions.

+## STM32 Board Selection

+This project is designed and tested primarily on the STM32F103C6 board (available in PROTEUS).
+If you're using a different board, such as STM32f0DISCOVERY, it's important to note that the code may need adjustments.

 ## How to Use

 To make the most of this repository, follow these steps: